Hometown: Houston, TX

 That simple statement from Pro Stock sensation Erica Enders encapsulates her life and goals in the 200+ mph world of professional NHRA drag racing.
-Although Enders is still young, she is a veteran driver, having driven race cars for over 20 years, since the age of eight.
+Although Enders is still young, she is a veteran driver, having driven race cars since the age of eight.

 In 1992, Enders joined the first wave of kids to race in the new Jr. Dragster class.
 The NHRA formed the category to help foster tomorrow’s drag racing stars, while giving families a fun activity to do together on the weekends.
 Erica won the second event of her career, in an all female final.
 That car is now in the Wally Parks NHRA Motorsports Museum in Pomona, CA.